simonmichael/hledger/hledger/hledger.m4.md

 This directive sets a default commodity, to be used for any subsequent commodityless amounts (ie, plain numbers) seen while parsing the journal.
-This effect lasts until the next `D` directive, or the end of the journal.
+This effect lasts until the next `D` directive, or the end of the current file.

 For compatibility/historical reasons, `D` also acts like a [`commodity` directive](#commodity-directive) (setting the commodity's decimal mark for parsing and [display style](#amount-display-format) for output).